anchorskov/this-is-us/instructions/database_snapshot_12-3-25.md

 4. **Consolidate town hall from Firestore to D1** for single source of truth

 5. **Implement auth gates** using Firebase ID tokens in Worker

+6. **Verify migrations on target envs**
+   - Ensure WY_DB has 0020/0021 for sponsor ingestion and structural verification.
+   - Confirm bill_sponsors and wy_legislators populated so structural gating can pass.

 6. **Add voter verification** lookup against WY_DB `voters_addr_norm` table